-So, The great thing about the cylinder leak down test is that; it deals with how well the cylinder is sealing and nothing else.
-Furthermore, The readings are not affected, cam timing, or even engine cranking speed.
+So, the great thing about the cylinder leak down test is that; it deals with how well the cylinder is sealing and nothing else.
+Furthermore, the readings are not affected by, cam timing, or even engine cranking speed.

 Another great feature of the cylinder leak down test is the fact that; you can hear where the air is leaking out of the cylinder.
 When a cylinder has high percentage of leakage, first check the oil filler cap.
 Do you hear a hissing sound?
 If so, you may have pressure leaking by the rings.

 Is there air escaping out the exhaust?
 Is it escaping out the intake system?
 Then a burned valve may be the problem.
 If two adjoining cylinders have similar low readings and you hear leakage out the other cylinder; then a failed head gasket may be the problem.

 So, being able to pinpoint the exact source of the compression loss will tell you; where the problem is and not just that you have one.
 Finally, this knowledge will greatly assist you in the next step… the repair.